Labia elongation (not included in WHO's classification)

 What, Where, Why?

-The “labia minora” (inner lips) are the thin lips or folds of skin on either side of the vulva.
+The “labia minora” (inner lips) are the folds of skin on either side of the vulva.
 Their size varies greatly from woman to woman, so there is no “normal” labial length.
 Nevertheless, cultural differences exist in terms of aesthetic and sexual preferences for small or long lips.

 Lip lengthening is practiced in several parts of eastern and southern Africa, including Uganda, Rwanda, Zambia and Mozambique.